Corporate Governance Principles

 A director who is also an employee of the Company shall not receive additional compensation for such service as a director.

 The Board will exercise its discretion in combining or separating the offices of Chairman of the Board and CEO.
 This determination will be based on the Board’s judgment of the best interests of the Company from time to time.
-Currently, the Company has combined the positions of Chairman of the Board and Chief Executive Officer in connection with the planned transition from our former Executive Chairman’s leadership.
-The Board has appointed one of its independent directors as lead director (“Lead Director”), whose role is to solicit agenda items and issues from non-executive directors for inclusion in the Board agenda and to organize and chair periodic meetings of the non-executive directors.
+The Board combined the positions of Chairman of the Board and Chief Executive Officer in connection with the transition from our former Executive Chairman’s leadership.
+The Board has appointed one of its independent directors as lead director (“Lead Director”), whose role is defined in a separate Charter of Lead Director.
+The Lead Director is generally expected to serve for a renewable term of three (3) years.

 Board meetings follow an agenda that is established in advance by the Chairman, CEO and CFO, with input from the Lead Director and from management.
 Each meeting of the Board provides for time for a joint meeting with members of the Company’s Executive Committee, who constitute the senior management of the Company.
 Board materials are distributed in advance of each meeting, generally containing financial, strategic and operational summaries from each of the major business units as well as material information relating to agenda items.
 Members of the Board are expected to attend all Board meetings and meetings of committees on which they serve, to spend the time needed in preparation for such meetings and to meet as frequently as they deem necessary to properly discharge their responsibilities.
 In addition, directors should stay abreast of the Company’s business and markets.
 To the fullest extent possible, directors should review agendas and other meeting materials in advance of any Board or committee meeting.

 12. Confidentiality of Board and Committee Materials and Other Information